ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 end
 ```

 We give the names and ranges of the targeted parameters by writing a method of `parambounds`.
 During the global phase of the estimation, the region within 'global' bounds is searched.
-Violating 'hard' bounds during the local phase induces a penalty to redirect the algorithm towards the allowed range during the local search.
+Violating 'hard' bounds during the local phase induces a penalty to redirect the algorithm towards the allowed range.

 ```@example
 function MomentMatching.parambounds(mode::AR1Estimation)